JonasSchaber/chatbot/README.md

 1) Insert your own path in Chatbot.py (line 12) and training.py (line 19) of the intents.json file.

-2) Run these commands in training.py:
+2) Run these commands in training.py to dowload the modules.
+After it you can delet them.
+Paste theme anywhere in the script or use the perpared coammands in line 13 and 14:

 nltk.download('wordnet')
 nltk.dowload('punkt')

-To dowload the modules.
-After it you can delet them.

 Run the Chatbot: